saintedlama/restify-mongoose/README.md

 ```

 ### Populating multiple fields
-Multipe referenced documents can be populated by using a comma-delimited list of the desired fields in any of the three methods above.
+Multiple referenced documents can be populated by using a comma-delimited list of the desired fields in any of the three methods above.
 ```javascript
 // e.g.
 var notes = restifyMongoose(Note, {populate: 'author,contributors'});